jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 4. Create a stage to build your application:
     1. Click the default **MyStage** name and change the name of this stage to `Build`.
     2. On the **INPUT** tab, use the default settings.
-Be sure to enter your IBM id password where indicated.
+Be sure to enter the password for your IBM id where indicated.
 	3. On the **JOBS** tab, click **ADD JOB**.
 Select **Build** and the select the **Ant** builder type.
     4. In the **Working Directory** field, type the name of the folder that contains your code; for example, `WordCounter`.
 When the project is loaded in the Rational Team Concert client, this folder maps to an Eclipse project automatically.
     5. In the **Build Archive Directory** field, type the name of the directory where the build output files are archived as part of the build result.